Bhuemann/matrix-arcade/README.md

 2. `git clone --recursive https://github.com/Bhuemann/rpi-led-game-system.git`
 3. `cd rpi-led-game-system`
 4. `make`
-5. `sudo rmmod snd_bcm2835` The library we use requires this driver be unloaded
+5. `sudo rmmod snd_bcm2835` *The library we use to draw to the matrix requires this driver be unloaded

 To Run
 -------